solliancenet/CosmosDB-v3-labs/dotnet/labs/02-load_data_with_adf.md

     ![](../media/03-adf_selecttarget.jpg)

 1. Name the linked service **targetcosmosdb** and select your Azure subscription and Cosmos DB account.
-You should also select the Cosmos DB database that you created earlier.
+You should also select the Cosmos DB **ImportDatabase** that you created earlier.

     ![](../media/03-adf_selecttargetdb.jpg)